Tax Resolution Expert and Enrolled Agent

 The distinction between the two designations is very important, since my specialty is federal taxation and tax accounting.
 I have chosen to earn the enrolled agent license from the US Department of the Treasury because it does not limit the geographic area in which I may practice.
 In other words, I can work with clients in any of the 50 United States (or its territories).

-To become an EA, you have to pass a background check and a stringent three-part exam, or have relevant experience as a former IRS employee.
+To become an EA, I had to pass a background check and a stringent three-part exam, or have relevant experience as a former IRS employee.
 This is why EAs are referred to as “America’s tax experts.”

-To maintain their IRS accreditation, EAs must stay up-to-date on the latest changes to the tax code by completing annual continuing professional education.
-We are unique in that we are the only group of tax professionals who report our continuing professional education hours directly to the IRS.
+To maintain my IRS accreditation, as an EA I must stay up-to-date on the latest changes to the tax code by completing annual continuing professional education.
+EA's are unique in that we are the only group of tax professionals who report our continuing professional education hours directly to the IRS.